marcyves/plany/README.md

  * Each project is planned accross days, or hours per day
  * An Agenda view can display which and when each project is involved

+## How to test/use Plany ?

+As written before, this is still a very early stage, but if you want to give a try :

+ * Clone the repository
+ * `npm install`
+ * `npm run dev`

+ You can look in the fixtures for test data, add your own, change the database settings if you want to keep the data from one session to another.
+Actually, the database is stored in memory and reset at every start.